 You have two options:

-Now you’ve done your preparation, got your routine in place and you’re firing off pitches left and right.
-So what do you need to do to increase the odds of landing a gig you’re interested in?
+Now you’ve completed your preparation and got your routine in place, you’re firing off pitches left and right.
+So, what do you need to do to increase the odds of landing a gig you’re interest in?

-No matter who the client or however mundane the job, don’t go into an interview without having first done your research on the company.
-It’s a turn-off for the client and will expose you as someone who cares little for where you work, and raises the question of whether you’d be as ill-prepared in your approach to work if you were hired.
+No matter who the client is or how mundane the job, don’t go into an interview without having first done your research on the company.
+It’s a turn-off for the client and will expose you as someone who cares little for where you work.
+It also raises the question of whether you’d be as ill-prepared in your approach to work if you were hired.

 What do you need to know about the company?
-It’ll vary for the type and level of the role, but at the very least you should know what they do, how they do it, where they do it and who their customers are.
-Of course, for some gigs that involve things like security clearance and NDAs, you won’t be able to find this information out ahead of time – but hopefully the interviewer will realise that.
+It’ll vary for the type and level of the role, but at the very least should know what they do, how they do it, where they do it, and who they do it for.

 Can you talk about everything on your CV?
 How successful was each project?
+What challenges did you have to overcome?
 What role did you play in each contract?
 Contractors are usually assessed on raw capability rather than personality and cultural fit (you won’t be there forever, after all), but it still helps to have some talking points lined up.

 Secondly, say your answers out loud.
-This makes a huge difference, and is much better than preparing by just scribbling notes and thinking about your answers.
-Even better, considering videoing yourself answering the questions – it’ll give you a chance to review your answers and analyse how you come across (tip: sit up straight, don’t slouch, you’ll look more engaged and enthusiastic).
+This makes a huge difference and is much better than preparing by just scribbling notes and thinking about your answers.
+Even better, consider filming yourself answering the questions – it’ll give you a chance to review your answers and analyse how you come across (tip: sit up straight and don’t slouch – you’ll look more engaged and enthusiastic).

 We’ve got an article with some great interview tips for more ideas.

 There are a few distinct differences between how you prepare for a phone interview and one in person.
 For a start, phone interviews are shorter – they’re used as a screener by recruiters to save time.
-This doesn’t mean you can afford to scrimp on preparation – if anything it makes them more important.
-You don’t know what you’ll be asked, so prepare as much as you would for a face to face interview.
+This doesn’t mean you can afford to scrimp on preparation – if anything, it makes them even more important.
+You don’t know what you’ll be asked, so prepare as much as you would for a face-to-face interview.

 The key difference is the environment.
-Firstly, you need to find somewhere where you won’t be disturbed and with a good phone signal.
-Secondly, you can have all your notes with you, including your tailored CV and cover letter, your list of questions and any notes you’ve prepared for particular questions.
+Firstly, you need to find somewhere you won’t be disturbed, and with a strong phone signal.
+Secondly, you can have all your notes with you, including your tailored CV and cover letter, your list of questions, and any notes you’ve prepared for answer particular questions.

 This used to be much easier.
 Suited and booted for men, smart business attire for women.
-Nowadays, with more relaxed company cultures becoming common, the waters have become muddied.
+Nowadays, with more relaxed company cultures becoming common, the waters have been muddied.
 The answer is often as simple as asking the person organising the interview.
-If in doubt, go smart.
-Better to feel a little over-dressed than the opposite.
-Oh, and even if the dress code is relaxed, don’t turn up looking like you slept in your clothes.
-You’re still trying to make a good impression.
+If in doubt, go smart – better to feel a little overdressed than the underdressed.

 If you’re in need of further support with IR35, check out our comprehensive IR35 hub.
 From here, you can discover all of our IR35 Knowledge articles, download our jargon-free business guide, and learn more about the support and service we offer around IR35.